abdelazizElemary/WeatherApp/README.md

 # WeatherApp
-A node-js application that takes user location and detect the forecast using third party.
+A node.js application that takes user location and detect the forecast using third party.